-Physician Scientist Pathway
+Physician Scientist Incubator Track

 After completing their clinical residency training, these graduates of our training program are then eligible for up to three years of salary support for postdoctoral research as a faculty instructor with a minor clinical service component.
 During this three-year period, the Physician Scientist is expected to work closely with her or his mentor to launch a strong research program and apply for external support from the NIH, e.g., K08 award, and foundations.
 The clinical service component must be discussed with and approved by the appropriate service director and Chair.
 During the second year of clinical training, a meeting with the Chair should take place for planning.

 The Department will assist residents in finding a suitable laboratory at Stanford for their mentored research training; the director of the laboratory may be a faculty member in the Department of Pathology or any other department in the University.